Stack-Community/.github/profile/README.md

    Stack's distributions are very varietyful.
 You can use you liked distribution.

 5. **Comprehensive Documentation**<br>
-   We also write comprehensive [documentation](https://github.com/Stack-Programing-Community/Documents) designed easy to understand<br>
+   We also write comprehensive [documentation](https://github.com/Stack-Programing-Community/Documents) designed easy to understand.<br>
    But, that's not completed!
 We need your help, would you like to help us write the documentation.

 7. **Engaging Discussions**<br>